 If you’re in different colleges, forget it.
 You’ll be so busy meeting new people and “finding yourself” that your level of interaction (and friendship) will decline severely.
 You won’t even be in touch with half the people that you thought you’d be BFFs with.
 Most of your relationships will crumble to dust and the song “Somebody That I Used To Know” will become your anthem.

-On the bright side, you’re going to meet some great people that you’re going to hold on to for the rest of your life, learn so much more than what you learnt in school and of course, you’re really going to find yourself.
+On the bright side, you’re going to meet some great people that you’re going to hold on to for the rest of your life, learn so much more than what you learned in school and of course, you’re really going to find yourself.

 Want to know what to expect from DU?
 Click here.